awslabs/aws-embedded-metrics-java/README.md

 Sets the timestamp of the metrics.
 If not set, current time of the client will be used.

 Timestamp must meet CloudWatch requirements, if not it will throw a `InvalidTimestampException`.
-Timestamp must meet CloudWatch requirements, if not it will throw a `InvalidTimestampException`.
 See [Timestamps](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Metric) for valid values.

 Examples: